zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible/prerequisites.md

 ### Operating System

-Current delivery is compiled and tested under `Ubuntu 20.04 LTS` so we recommend using this distribution for now.
+Current delivery is compiled and tested under `Ubuntu 20.04 LTS` and `Ubuntu 24.04 LTS` so we recommend using `Ubuntu 24.04 LTS`.
 In future, it will be possible to compile the application for a wide range of operating systems (thanks to Go language).

 ### Install `Python`